Authored by the expert who managed and guided the team behind the Thailand Property Pack

 Can I legally rent out property on my visa in Chiang Mai right now?

-You do not need to live in Thailand to rent out your Chiang Mai property, and many foreign owners hire local property managers to handle tenants while they live abroad.
+You do not need to live in Thailand to rent out a Chiang Mai property, and many foreign owners use a local agent, condo juristic office, or property manager.

 We cover everything there is to know about buying and renting out in Chiang Mai here.